 Like me, that might be your first question upon hearing the words ‘General Tso Shrimp’.

 There is a general from history whose name is in fact, General Tso, but there is no connection between the dude and the popular Chinese American dish.

 General Tso Shrimp, or chicken/tofu/cauliflower, is actually invented in North America by a Chinese restaurant chef.
 He named the dish General Tso, and here we are many decades later, enjoying the dish almost everywhere in the country.

 I wish I could tell you it was authentic, invented in China, and enjoyed by kings and queens for centuries.
 Sure sounds like a cool story…

 But I can tell you it is delicious.

 Like lip-smacking, tastebuds-dancing, eyes-wide-open delicious.

-While a lot of Chinese restaurants would bread the protein, deep fry it and toss it in sauce, I opted to not do that for this recipe and made a quicker, healthier, and easier version.
+While a lot of Chinese restaurants would bread the protein for General Tso dishes, deep fry it and toss it in sauce, I opted to not do that for this recipe and made a quicker, healthier, and easier version.